Published on 04/10/2019

 Traditional light bulbs use a lot of electricity and they need replacing regularly.
 Energy efficient alternatives not only use less electricity but also last longer, which means you will have to replace them less.
 Switch to new, energy efficient light bulbs, such as Compact Fluorescent Lamps (CFLs) or Light Emitting Diodes (LEDs).
 LEDs last approximately 40 times longer than a traditional bulb and 20-25 times longer than a halogen bulb.
 Used 12 hours a day, a LED bulb could last for 11 years.

 Also regularly dust your light bulbs.
 Dust reduces intensity which might encourage you to buy more intense light bulbs than you actually need.

-It is estimated that around a quarter of heat loss is through the roof, so insulation would make your home warmer and reduce your heating bills.
+It's estimated that around a quarter of heat loss is through the roof, so loft insulation is a great place to start to make your home warmer and reduce your heating bills.

 You might need to spend some money here, but it will help you save money in the process.
 Insulating your loft could help you save up to £275 a year.
 Insulating cavity walls can save up to £145 a year.
 If you already have an insulation installed, check to see what depth it is or if it needs replacing.
 You could save money if you upgrade from the regular 120mm insulation to the recommended 270mm.

 If you can’t insulate your walls for whatever reason, place bookshelves against them or build shelves and pack them with books.
 Wardrobes work too.